Can you withdraw cash from a credit card?

 It's also worth noting that there may be a limit on how many withdrawals you can make.
 So try to ensure you get enough money to last you.

-In the event you do withdraw money, make sure you pay it off as soon as possible so that you avoid paying the higher daily interest rate that applies on a cash advance.
+In the event you do withdraw money, make sure you pay it off as soon as possible so that you avoid paying the higher daily rate of interest that applies on a cash advance.

 Do all credit cards allow cash advances?